 9th ANNUAL GRADUATE STUDENT RESEARCH CONFERENCE AT UOIT

-The University of Ontario Institute of Technology (UOIT) Graduate Student Council and School of Graduate and Postdoctoral Studies invite proposal submissions for programming at the 9th Annual Graduate Student Research Conference on May 3, 2018.
+The University of Ontario Institute of Technology (UOIT) Graduate Student Council and School of Graduate and Postdoctoral Studies invite you to the 9th Annual Graduate Student Research Conference on May 3, 2018!

 The conference is free for graduate students, postdoctoral fellows, faculty, and staff to attend, and provides a platform to share both completed and ongoing research projects.

 The conference will run from 9:00 a.m. to 5:00 p.m. in the Software and Informatics Research Centre (SIRC) building (40 Conlin Rd, Oshawa, ON L1H 7K4) at the University of Ontario Institute of Technology in Oshawa, ON.
 Lunch will be provided, and the conference will be followed by dinner and a social for all registered presenters and guests.

 This is an opportunity to not only build academic presentation skills, but also to network with graduate students and professionals in your community, and develop valuable partnerships with various sponsor organizations.
 If you have colleagues who might be interested in this conference, please feel free to pass along this email.

 Thank you to our generous sponsors for making this year’s conference possible:

 Registration closes on April 26, 2018 at 11:59 p.m.
 EST. ALL guests and presenters must register in order to attend.